 Wise lesson #4: Think from the other person’s filter, starting with the customer’s

 This is the biggest lesson in successful entrepreneurship I learned, however challenging to master.
 But I’m going to try to teach it to you.
 It is about market orientation, thinking from the customer, and how the thinking style of a salesperson works.
 It is primarily about the filter.
 I do not mean the coffee filter, but the filter every person has.
 So, your filter and that of your customer.
 You can view the filter as a pair of glasses that you wear.

 Not literally, of course, but a virtual one that allows you to see the world around you every day.
 Those virtual glasses are the sum of your upbringing, your norms, and values, your character traits, your thinking styles, etc. Actually, everything you have experienced so far.
 The way you view the world in your unique way, the customer does in his unique way.

-So, to sell something to your customer, you need to know his unique glasses.
-Only then will you actually know whether and how you can meet his or her needs.
+So, to sell something to your customer, you need to know their unique glasses.
+Only then will you actually know whether and how you can meet their needs.
 How do you do that?
 Very simple, actually.
 By asking questions, you find out about his or her glasses.
 An important detail is to ask open questions.
 They always start with how, what, who, where, and when.

 Another tip: if you are really interested in your customer, it goes effortlessly.

 When I say apple, what do you think of?

 This fifth experience of the 10 entrepreneurial lessons that I learned is about social orientation and communication.
 So in a way also about the filter.
 Your customer’s filter; what thinking style does he have?
 What preoccupies him?

 Of course, you are full of yourself and your company.
 You have gold in your hands.
 But 10 to 1 that your customer has something different on his mind.
 For sure, he has something else on his mind.
 Something that he does not immediately throw openly and honestly on the table, especially when he feels that you want to sell him something.